 What is Bofrot?

 Bofrot is a slightly spiced and sweet yeasted dough fried in deep fry oil.
 This African doughnut is made in Ghana and other African countries.
 In Ghana, this doughnut is usually made in the morning and paired with fermented corn porridge (Koko) as a breakfast menu.
-Bofrot has different names and recipes depending on which part of the continent you are from.
+Bofrot or puff puff recipe has different names and depending on which part of the continent you are from.
 Some places call it puff puff, Toogbei, Mikate, Mandazi and beinye.

 Ingredients needed to Make Ghana Wet Bofrot